descawed/galsdk/README.md

 ### Projects
 A project is a folder where the editor extracts game files and their metadata.
 Before you can view anything in the editor, you need to create a project by using File > New Project (or ctrl-N) and selecting a CD image to extract.
 The image should be in BIN/CUE format (although any CUE file is actually ignored).
-Currently, the US, Japanese, and German retail versions of the game are supported.
-Support for demos and other European versions is planned for the future.
+Currently, all retail versions of the game except for the French version are supported.
+Support for demos and the French version is planned for the future.

 After selecting the appropriate BIN image, the GUI will display some information about the version of the game it contains.
 Choose a directory for the project to be created in with the Browse button and then click Create Project.
 Wait